Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

 }
 ```

-The second branch is what we had before–it handles the case when current price stays within the range.
+The second branch is what we had before–it handles the case when the current price stays within the range.
 So let's focus on the first one.

 Here, we're updating the current liquidity, but only if the next tick is initialized (if it's not, we skip adding 0 to the liquidity to save gas).

 `state.sqrtPriceX96` is the new current price, i.e. the price that will be set after the current swap; `step.sqrtPriceNextX96` is the price at the next initialized tick.
 If these are equal, we have reached a price range boundary.
 As explained above, when this happens, we want to update $L$ (add or remove liquidity) and continue the swap using the boundary tick as the current tick.

 By convention, crossing a tick means crossing it from left to right.
-Thus, crossing lower ticks always adds liquidity and crossing upper ticks always removes it.
-However, when `zeroForOne` is true, we negate the sign: when price goes down (token $x$ is being sold), upper ticks add liquidity and lower ticks remove it.
+Thus, crossing lower ticks always adds liquidity, and crossing upper ticks always removes it.
+However, when `zeroForOne` is true, we negate the sign: when the price goes down (token $x$ is being sold), upper ticks add liquidity and lower ticks remove it.

-When updating `state.tick`, if price moves down (`zeroForOne` is true), we need to subtract 1 to step out of the price range.
-When moving up (`zeroForOne` is false), current tick is always excluded in `TickBitmap.nextInitializedTickWithinOneWord`.
+When updating `state.tick`, if the price moves down (`zeroForOne` is true), we need to subtract 1 to step out of the price range.
+When moving up (`zeroForOne` is false), the current tick is always excluded in `TickBitmap.nextInitializedTickWithinOneWord`.

 Another small, but very important, change that we need to make is to update $L$ when crossing a tick.
 We do this after the loop:
 ```solidity
 if (liquidity_ != state.liquidity) liquidity = state.liquidity;
 ```

 Within the loop, we update `state.liquidity` multiple times when entering/leaving price ranges.
 After a swap, we need to update the global $L$ for it to reflect the liquidity available at the new current price.
-Also, the reason why we only update the global variable when finishing the swap is also gas consumption optimization, since writing global variable is really an expensive operation!
+Also, the reason why we only update the global variable when finishing the swap is gas consumption optimization, since writing to the storage of a contract is an expensive operation.

 ## Liquidity Tracking and Ticks Crossing

-Let's now look at updated `Tick` library.
+Let's now look at the updated `Tick` library.

-First change is in `Tick.Info` structure: we now have two variables to track tick liquidity:
+The first change is in the `Tick.Info` structure: we now have two variables to track tick liquidity:
 ```solidity
 struct Info {
     bool initialized;